 Simply incredible!
 I enjoyed every minute of that wonderful day.
-We began with a trip to the produce farm to see just what might be available.
+Desmond and I began with a trip to the produce farm to see just what might be available.
 As it was early in the growing season, we were expecting radishes, strawberries, and perhaps some early peas.
 When we arrived, we discovered that the only vegetables available for picking were the little red radishes.
 We picked quite a few of them and then purchased a few other items in the farm store, among them a bottle of delicious pear juice.
-We then drove over to Le Clerc to complete the weekly grocery shopping.
-After the groceries were unpacked and put away, the three of us set out for a day of adventure.
+We then went to the supermarket to complete the weekly grocery shopping.
+After the groceries were unpacked and put away, we set out for a day of adventure.

 We enjoyed picking these tiny radishes.